Cash flow statement indirect method: Definition and examples

 This approach converts net income into cash flow from operating activities, linking profitability to real-world liquidity.
 Unlike the direct method, which lists every cash inflow and outflow, the indirect method focuses on reconciling net income with cash flow from operations.

-In practice, it shows how profits translate into cash by reflecting the impact of non-cash transactions and balance-sheet movements.
 The indirect method also connects the income statement and cash flow statement, making it easier to assess overall financial health.

-Why companies choose the indirect method
+Why most companies use the indirect method

 - Reduces transaction tracking: Eliminates the need to record every cash movement individually